robert17/iotf-rtd/docs/messaging/HTTPSApplications.rst

 HTTP(S) Connectivity for Applications
 =====================================

 The HTTP(S) messaging protocol can be used by devices and applications to interact with the IBM Internet of Things Foundation.
-This messaging protocol can be used instead of the `MQTT messgaing  protocol <../messaging/mqtt.html>`__ and the `optional client libraries <../libraries/programmingguides.html>`__.
+This messaging protocol can be used instead of the `MQTT messaging  protocol <../messaging/mqtt.html>`__ and the `optional client libraries <../libraries/programmingguides.html>`__.

 The HTTP(S) protocol can be used with devices and applications to send event messages to the Internet of Things Foundation.
 For details, please see: